+P hilosophy

+PHI2001 Introduction to Philosophy 3 credits

 Psychology

 PSY2001 Introduction to Psychology 4 credits

 Theology

 THE3001 Christian Doctrine I 3 credits

 THE3002 Christian Doctrine II 3 credits

 THE3010 Symbolics 3 credits

 THE3011 St. John's Gospel (3-year certification program) 3 credits

 THE3012 Selections from St. John's Gospel (2-year certification program) 2 credits

-THE3030 Introduction to Philosophy 3 credits

 THE4010 The Book of Acts 3 credits

 THE4011 First Corinthians 3 credits

-Waived for WELS area Lutheran high school graduates.
+school graduates.

+Free Electives

-Two free electives 6 credits Note: In some cases, THE3001 and THE3002 as free elective credits.
+Two free electives (In some cases, THE3001 and THE3002 may count as free elective credits.)
+6 credits